 (4) During the day think about the theme of the dream you want to have, this prepares the mind for lucid dreaming.

-(6) Including as much detail as possible, write down the dream you want to have.
+(6) Write down the dream you want to have.

 (7) Prepare your body for sleep.
 Make sure there are no noises, turn off the phone, television, radio.
 A comfortable mattress, bedding that is pleasant to the touch in a colour that appeals, an oil essence with a scent you love, or the scent of flowers, a comfortable pillow.
 Reduce tension, relax for several minutes before you climb into bed.
 Reading before you go to sleep will also relax you, poetry is especially relaxing.